ehoang0106/rustdesk/README.md

 ## Setup

-1. **Configure AWS Credentials**: Ensure your AWS credentials are configured using the AWS CLI or by exporting the environment variables.
+1. **Configure AWS Credentials**: Ensure your AWS credentials are configured using the AWS CLI

 2. **Initialize and Apply Terraform**: Navigate to the `terraform` directory, initialize Terraform, and apply the configuration to provision the infrastructure.

-3. **Configure SSH Key Pair**: Copy the keypair to `~/.ssh/your-keypair.pem` in `ansible_server` then change the mode for keypair
+3. **Configure SSH Key Pair**: SSH to `ansible-server`.
+Copy the keypair to `~/.ssh/your-keypair.pem and make sure to change the mode for keypair to read-only.

 ```
 chmod 400 ~/.ssh/your-keypair.pem
 ```

-then start and switch ssh-agent to `bash` and add the keypair to ssh-agent
+Start and switch ssh-agent to `bash` and add the keypair to ssh-agent

 ```
 ssh-agent